National Water and Sanitation Master Plan

 National Water Resources Infrastructure Agency (NWRIA)

-By mid-2022, the DWS was in the process of planning and implementing a range of major projects to augment national bulk water resource infrastructure.
-It was also in the process of establishing the NWRIA to leverage large-scale investments in national water resource infrastructure that are required to ensure that South Africa has sufficient bulk water supply now and in future.
+By mid-2023, the South African NWRIA SOC Limited Bill had been submitted to Parliament.
+The NWRIA is expected to leverage large-scale investments in national water resource infrastructure that are required to ensure that South Africa has sufficient bulk water supply now and in future.

 Drinking water